keystonejs/keystone/packages/adapter-knex/README.md

 ## Setting Up a Database

 Before running Keystone with the Knex adapter you should configure a database.
-By default Knex will look for Postgres database on the default port, matching the project name, as the current user.
+By default Knex will look for a Postgres database on the default port, matching the project name, as the current user.

-In most cases this database will not exist and you will want configure a user and database for your application.
+In most cases this database will not exist and you will want to configure a user and database for your application.

 Assuming you're on MacOS and have Postgres installed the `build-test-db.sh` does this for you: